ash1day/ash1day.me/README.md

 ><img src="http://i.imgur.com/yVNNHJM.png" width="300">

-Then add this block to the `package.json` file of your project:
+Then make sure `package.json` of your project ends with this block:

 ```js
 {